1789 Capital: Members and backers

 The firm was founded by Chris Buskirk, Omeed Malik, and Rebekah Mercer.
 Malik serves as president.
 Buskirk is CIO.
 Jordan Cohen is listed as partner and COO.
-Other partners include Paul Abrahimzadeh, Andy Nasser, Donald Trump Jr., and Joe Voboril.
+Other partners include Paul Abrahimzadeh, Andy Nasser, Donald Trump Jr., Joe Voboril, and Emanuel Zareh.

 Venture capitalist Blake Masters was previously listed as a member of the Board of Advisors, but has since been removed from the website.

 Early backers included Marc Andreessen, Charlie Kirk, and Clay Travis.

 1789 Partners

 1789 Capital has a South Korea-based think tank called 1789 Partners.
 CEO of the group is Park Byung-eun, who is also involved with Rockbridge Korea, the Seoul-based branch of the Rockbridge Network.
 Chung Yong-jin of Shinsegae and Rockbridge Korea is also leading the project.

 Reception

 Multiple media outlets, financial figures, government watchdogs, ethics experts, and various Democrats have criticized 1789 Capital for its ties to the Trump administration.

 Business Insider compared Donald Trump Jr. to Hunter Biden, saying that Trump Jr.'s business dealings–including his involvement in 1789 Capital–resembles the unethical financial schemes that Hunter Biden was accused of pursuing during his father's presidency.
 (Note: See also: Hunter Biden laptop controversy, Biden–Ukraine conspiracy theory#Hunter Biden, and United States House Oversight Committee investigation into the Biden family) Trump Jr. rebuked the comparison in a post on X, calling Hunter Biden a "felon crackhead" and saying that unlike Hunter Biden, he was a businessman before his father's presidency, and his investments had "nothing to do with government".
 Trump Jr. has repeated this claim when questioned about conflicts of interest, and a spokesman for 1789 Capital told The New York Times that the firm "maximizes transparency and compliance, even though no one at the fund has ever worked in government."
 Journalists with Reuters and The Daily Beast have disputed Trump Jr.'s claim that he is not profiting off of his father's presidency; one reporter argued that under Trump Jr. the firm has expanded significantly, and has diverted from its goal of "anti-wokeness" to invest in defense companies which have then received government contracts under the Trump administration.
 Bloomberg, Reuters, and The New York Times have reported that 1789 Capital has invested in multiple companies which received government contracts around the time that the firm invested in them.